 To start your road trip in Acadian New Brunswick it’s a good idea to first learn something about what it means to be an Acadian.
 That part of Canadian history was certainly missing when I was in school.

-Shediac – The Lobster Capital of the World
+Visit Shediac, New Brunswick – the Lobster Capital of the World

 One of my favourite meals on the planet is a simple lobster roll and a glass of really good white wine so I was in heaven in Shediac, knowing I could find lobster on the menu.

-I visited in October but the time to come is in early July when the annual Shediac Lobster Festival takes place.
-Can you imagine what a 106 foot long lobster roll looks like served on a table measuring over 1,000 feet?
+I visited Shediac, New Brunswick in October but the time to come is in early July when the annual Shediac Lobster Festival takes place.
+Can you imagine what a 106-foot long lobster roll looks like served on a table measuring over 1,000 feet?
 And of course stop and get your picture taken beside the world’s largest lobster.

 And for an upscale place to stay check I highly recommend Hotel Shediac.